 To use this document to the greatest effect, find the project's type in the table of contents, and ensure all project staff members have a thorough understanding of the standards that apply to the project type.
 Standards that apply to all project types are: Essential Elements, termination, confidentiality and security of participant records, and Coordinated Entry.

-Questions and concerns regarding the CoC Written Standards should be directed to Kameron Fowler, Director of Continuum of Care Programs, at kameron@thn.org.
+Questions and concerns regarding the CoC Written Standards should be directed to Billy Streu, Director of Planning, at billy@thn.org.